 General Dynamics in Focus

-Headquartered in Reston, General Dynamics (GD) is an Aerospace stock that has seen a price change of -28.73% so far this year.
-Currently paying a dividend of $1.02 per share, the company has a dividend yield of 3.25%.
-In comparison, the Aerospace - Defense industry's yield is 0.85%, while the S&P 500's yield is 2.53%.
+General Dynamics (GD) is headquartered in Reston, and is in the Aerospace sector.
+The stock has seen a price change of -33.07% since the start of the year.
+Currently paying a dividend of $1.02 per share, the company has a dividend yield of 3.46%.
+In comparison, the Aerospace - Defense industry's yield is 1.47%, while the S&P 500's yield is 2.67%.

 In terms of dividend growth, the company's current annualized dividend of $4.08 is up 2.3% from last year.
 General Dynamics has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 10.49%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 General Dynamics's current payout ratio is 34%, meaning it paid out 34% of its trailing 12-month EPS as dividend.

-GD is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2020 is $12.31 per share, with earnings expected to increase 2.75% from the year ago period.
+Earnings growth looks solid for GD for this fiscal year.
+The Zacks Consensus Estimate for 2020 is $12.74 per share, with earnings expected to increase 6.34% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, GD is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report